 We spent some time in the outdoor play area where there are plenty of things to climb on, and then had a go on the rope swing where I very nearly took out a child.
 Oops.

-We had coffee and usually cake but we opted for flapjack which was so yummy and chewy (big thumbs up).
+Coffee and cake is usually quite high up on the list of things to do on a day out but we opted for flapjack which was so yummy and chewy (big thumbs up).

-There are loads of picnic tables or space to lay out a picnic around the park which is what we would usually do in the nicer weather.
+There are loads of picnic tables or open grassy spaces around the park which is what we would usually do in the nicer weather.

 Wildwood Escot is the place for you if you like being outdoors where the kids can explore, use their imagination and play.

 Wolves are moving to Wildwood Escot shortly which we can’t wait to go and meet.
 Wildwood Escot is a registered charity and your admission is treated as a charitable donation.
-You can support this further by adopting an animal to help ensure that the animals are cared for an fed as they should be as well as keeping the park going for people to enjoy for years to come.
+You can support this further by adopting an animal to help ensure that the animals are cared for and fed as they should.
+It also ensures that the park can be looked after for years more enjoyment.

 After last weeks coughs and colds finally lifting, normality and routine has been restored.